d-bl/GroundForge-help/docs/snow-mix/index.md

 The collection is just to get you started as we can barely scratch the surface of the possibilities.
 To get more at your fingertips with a smaller set, we leave out look a likes that are (relatively) simple modifications of others.
+Some gallery items make look only tilted, but the difference in the recipe may not be trivial.

 For an impression about the numbers:
 The page [counting snow families](https://d-bl.github.io/MAE-gf/docs/counting-snow/)